Conditions

 What can be done?

-Sadly, FIP is a fatal disease and the majority of cats die within a week of diagnosis.
-Anti-inflammatory and antiviral treatment may sometimes prolong life, especially with the dry form of the disease, sometimes for several months.
+Historically, FIP has been considered to be a fatal disease and the majority of cats died within a week of diagnosis.
 For many years, euthanasia has been recommended to stop the cat from suffering.

-However, there are now new and experimental treatments available.
-Although very expensive and not licensed in the UK for use in cats, one of these can now be sourced in the UK by a qualified veterinary surgeon legally, and it appears to be highly effective.
+However, there are now new and highly effective treatments available.
+Although expensive and not licensed in the UK for use in cats, two of these treatments (an injection and an oral formulation) can now be sourced in the UK by a qualified veterinary surgeon legally, and it appears to be highly effective, with the majority of cats who complete the course reportedly going into long-term remission.

 How can I protect my pet?

 The biggest concern for many cat owners is the risk of other cats in the same household developing FIP.
-Evidence shows that cats suffering from FIP rarely shed the mutated virus into the environment and so are not likely to pass on the disease.
+Evidence shows that cats suffering from most FIP strains rarely shed the mutated virus into the environment and so are not likely to pass on the disease.
+There is some evidence of a newer strain which can be directly transmitted, although this currently seems to be most common in cats rehomed from south-eastern Europe, especially Cyprus.
 Cats that have been living with an FIP cat are likely to have already been exposed to the same strain of FCoV before it mutated and so should have a degree of immunity.

 New cats that have not been living with the FIP patient, however, will not have immunity and this situation should be avoided.
+Ideally, new cats should not be introduced to a household with an FIP cat already living there.
+It may be that if the cat is in full remission this is no longer necessary, but your vet will advise you based on the specifics of the case and suspected strains involved.
 Household cleaners (e.g. bleach) destroy the virus but it can live for 7 weeks in a dry environment.
-Therefore after the loss of a cat with FIP it is recommended that all bedding/toys etc be destroyed, the environment cleaned and a waiting period of at least 2 months occurs before another cat is introduced.
+Therefore after treatment of a cat with FIP it is recommended that all bedding/toys etc be destroyed, the environment cleaned and a waiting period of at least 2 months occurs before another cat is introduced.